-If any application is rejected or accepted in part only, payments made by the Applicant or the appropriate portion thereof shall be returned without interest to such Applicant through the relevant Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners or the Selling Agent (if any) with whom such Application to Purchase was made.
+If any application is rejected or accepted in part only, payments made by the Applicant or the appropriate portion thereof shall be returned without interest to such Applicant through the relevant Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners with whom such Application to Purchase was made.

-Refunds shall be made, at the option of each Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners or the Selling Agent (if any), either (i) through the issuance of check(s) payable to the order of the relevant Applicant and crossed "Payees' Account Only" and mailed or delivered, at the risk of the Applicant, to the address specified in the Application to Purchase, or (ii) through the issuance of instructions for automatic credit payments to the accounts of the relevant Applicants, as indicated in their respective Applications to Purchase.
+Refunds shall be made, at the option of each Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners, either (i) through the issuance of check(s) payable to the order of the relevant Applicant and crossed "Payees' Account Only" and mailed or delivered, at the risk of the Applicant, to the address specified in the Application to Purchase, or (ii) through the issuance of instructions for automatic credit payments to the accounts of the relevant Applicants, as indicated in their respective Applications to Purchase.